-This article covers the installation steps with troubleshooting and tips for Intel® Parallel Studio XE on Amazon Web Services* (AWS*).
+This article covers the installation steps with troubleshooting and tips for Intel® Parallel Studio XE on Amazon Web Services* (AWS).
 Note that some of the tools may have functional restrictions due to the cloud environment.
-For system requirements, please see Release Notes for details.
-For further Intel related support, visit https://software.intel.com/support.
+For system requirements and other details, refer to the Release Notes.
+For further Intel support, visit our Support page.

 If your applications are built with Intel® Compilers or if you dynamically link to Intel® Performance Libraries*, the runtime must be made available on the AWS instances.
 To learn how to access runtimes at no cost – see Installing Intel® Parallel Studio XE Runtime using Linux Package Manager.